 In this post I will over each one of these places in detail so that you can see which of these you will want to add to your Arenal itinerary, so lets gets started!

-Cascada La Fortuna
+1. Visit Cascada La Fortuna

 A visit to this 230 foot tall, beautiful waterfall is one of the Arenal area’s most popular trips.
 You can hike to the waterfall from La Fortuna, it’s about 3 ½ miles.
 Start at the south side of the church and there is a road with a sign for the waterfall.

-Arenal Botanical Gardens
+2. Walk Around Arenal Botanical Gardens

 These lovingly designed gardens are about 25 km (15 miles) north of the Arenal Lake dam.
 Well laid-out trails lead past hundreds of varieties of tropical plants from Costa Rica and all over the world.
 Lots of butterflies and birds are attracted to the gardens.

 At some points it is necessary to crawl.
 Bats and tiny colorless frogs inhabit the caves, which also contain seashell fossils, and a “shrine” that glows luminously.
 You clothes will get wet and dirty, so take a change.
 There are changing rooms available.

-4. Tour Caño Negro Wildlife Refuge – One day Tour
+4. Tour Caño Negro Wildlife Refuge

 The Caño Negro National Wild Life Refuge is the best ecological site with the emerald basilisc, iguanas, river turtles and caimans and is considered one of the best sites in America to see wild animals concentrations.
 Also are common on this area jaguars, ocelots.
 Giant Ant Bears and others.